Sign up to avail 15 % off on your first order

 Still, without the ability to read sheet music, you’re not reaching your full creative potential and developing your ideas into fresh pieces of music.
 You’re stuck because you don’t know the first thing about what music notes, pitch, or rhythm the song you’re taking inspiration from is composed of — which is a significant drawback for you as a musician.

-It would take you a whole lot of time and effort to figure it out.
-But if you knew how to read music, you’d already be on your way to making your inspired music creation
+It would take a lot of time and effort to figure it out.
+But if you knew how to read music, you’d already be on your way to making your inspired music creation.

 Diving Into Different Genres Easily

 That’s all there is to it, in a nutshell.
-Hopefully, this information was enough to give you a basic understanding of what theory is all about.
-If you decide to throw away the whole idea of learning to read music, we support that too.
-At the end of the day, talent and creativity can come from anywhere.
+This information gave you a basic understanding of what theory is all about.
+If you decide to throw away the idea of learning to read music, we support that, too.
+Talent and creativity can come from anywhere.

-You can still compose fantastic music with sample packs, and there’s no better place to look than here!
-Everything you could possibly need is available on SikkSounds, from trap necessary bundles to beatmakers sample packs.
-Start making your own music today with the help of these fantastic samples and quick loops pack from SikkSounds online
+You can still compose fantastic music with sample packs; there’s no better place to look than here!
+Everything you need is available on SikkSounds, from trap necessary bundles to beatmakers sample packs.
+Start making your music today with the help of these fantastic samples and quick loops packs from SikkSounds online.